evanpurkhiser/rEFInd-minimal/README.md

 ### Background sizes

-If you find the background does not fit your monitor or is too large you have two options:

- 1. Configure the `banner_scale` option with `fillscreen`.
-Be aware that this may cause some level of quality loss due to resampling!
-If things look fuzzy this may not be the right approch.

- 2. Download and resize the [original high quality wallpaper][wallpaper] and replace the `background.png`.
+If you find the background looks blurry it may be due to the included wallpaper being an incorrect resolution for your monitor.
+You can download the [original high quality wallpaper][wallpaper], resize it as appropriate, and replace the `background.png`.

 You can of course also choose your own background!